-NetSetMan is a very useful utility to manage different network settings like IP address, DNS, etc. It can easily be used to switch between 6 different profiles including IP address, subnet mask, default gateway, DNS server, Win server, computer name, printer, DNS domain, work group, and scripts.
-This is especially useful for Laptop users who switch between different profiles like Office, Home, etc. Instead of manually configuring the settings you can just setup everything once and use the profile when you need it.
+NetSetMan is a handy utility to manage different network settings like IP addresses, DNS, etc. It can easily switch between 6 different profiles, including IP address, subnet mask, default gateway, DNS server, Win server, computer name, printer, DNS domain, workgroup, and scripts.
+This is especially useful for laptop users who switch between Office, Home, etc. Instead of manually configuring the settings, you can set up everything once and use the profile when needed.

-There are two version free & professional version.
-In their website you’ll find the full comparison of what it does.
+There are two versions – free & professional versions.
+You’ll find a full comparison of what it does on its website.
 The free version is only for personal use.
 So let’s get into its features.

 - Supports IP, Gateway, DNS, WINS – Multiple IPs per NIC – IPv4 & IPv6!

 - Organize, create, delete and connect to WiFi/WLAN profiles

 - Different computer names for different locations

 - Change your workgroup on the fly!

 - Your print jobs will now always be sent to the right printer

 - Map and disconnect network locations as local drives